toichubek/pg-ddl-extractor/examples/README.md

 - Store `.env` files securely (never commit to git)
 - Use SSH tunnels for secure remote connections
 - Run extractions before each deployment to track changes
+- Safe to run repeatedly -- only actual content changes produce git diffs (timestamps are ignored)

 ## Need Help?